+LIMITS

-COVERAGES LIMITS Workers' Compensation Statutory Requirements (Kentucky) Employer's Liability \$500,000/\$500,000/\$500,000 Commercial General Liability including operations/completed operations, products and contractual liability (including defense and investigation costs), and this contract \$1,000,000 each occurrence (BI & PD combined) \$2,000,000 Products and Completed Operations Aggregate Business Automobile Liability covering \$1,000,000 each occurrence owned, leased, or non-owned autos (BI & PD combined)
+Statutory Requirements (Kentucky) \$500,000/\$500,000/\$500,000 \$1,000,000 each occurrence (BI & PD combined) \$2,000,000 Products and Completed Operations Aggregate

+\$1,000,000 each occurrence (BI & PD combined) \$1,000,000 each occurrence

 The successful contractor agrees to furnish Certificates of Insurance for the above described coverages and limits to the University of Kentucky, Purchasing Division.
 The University, its trustees and employees must be added as additional insured on the Commercial General Liability policy with regard to the scope of this solicitation.
 Any deductibles or self-insured retention in the above-described policies must be paid and are the sole responsibility of the contractor.
 Coverage is to be primary and non-contributory with other coverage (if any) purchased by the University.
 All of these required policies must include a Waiver of Subrogation (except Workers' Compensation) in favor of the University, its trustees and employees.